|

 are proposed according to the cause of the disorder.
 Bathing in sea-water

-or in mineral baths (nitrate, arsenic, asphalt, sulphur) was recommended,
+or mineral baths (nitrate, arsenic, asphalt, sulphur) was recommended,

 as was the ever popular evacuation; composite preparations including made